 However, under the law, it is possible to develop an advertising piece for the sole purpose of bringing attention to the name of the medicine.
 In this case, those elements are not mandatory.

 3.8 Where Product A is authorised for a particular indication to be used in combination with another Product B, which is separately authorised to a different company, and whose SmPC does not refer expressly to use with Product A, so that in terms of the SmPC for Product B, use of Product B for Product A's indication would be off-label, can the holder of the MA for Product A nevertheless rely upon the approved use of Product B with Product A in Product A's SmPC, to promote the combination use?
-Can the holder of the MA for Product B also promote such combination use based on the approved SmPC for Product B first vary the SmPC for Product B?
+Can the holder of the MA for Product B also promote such combination use based on the approved SmPC for Product A or must the holder of the MA for Product B first vary the SmPC for Product B?